Introduction to Laravel Orchid

 Similarly, the platform assigns new responsibilities to the application layer for managing the mapping and bridging of data.

 Classic | Orchid ├── Route | ├── Route ├── Model | ├── Model ├── Controller | └── Screen └── View | ├── HTML | ├── CSS | └── JS |

-If our documentation is missing something, please feel free to contribute!
-You can click on the Suggest Edits link on the top right side of any documentation page.
+If you find that something is missing or unclear in our documentation, we welcome contributions to improve it.
+You can click on the Suggest Edits link on the top right side of any documentation page to suggest changes.